- Understanding Home And Contents Insurance

 The fees and costs associated with each policy tend to be packaged up differently, so it’s important you choose a structure that makes the most sense for your needs.
 For example, you may choose to opt for a lower excess (the amount you pay towards a claim) and higher premiums, or vice versa.

 Obviously, the more expensive the policy, the greater the loss to your rental income.
 On the other hand, the cheapest policies don’t always provide the best value for money.
-It’s about getting the right cover for your needs.
+It’s about getting suitable cover for your needs.

 The good news is, because your property is an investment expense, your policy premium may be tax deductable1.